 You might have often come across a boot loop on your smartphone due to a specific Magisk Module.
-Now, this is a quite common problem as sometimes specific Magisk module is not compatible and causes this boot loop on your Android device.
-However, in this guide, we will show you how to uninstall a Magisk module and Magisk zip completely from a Rooted device.
+This is quite a common problem as sometimes, a cific Magisk module is not compatible and causes this boot loop on your Android device.
+However, we will show you how to uninstall a Magisk module and Magisk zip completely from a Rooted device in this guide.

-Moreover, removing the specific Magisk module or the entire Magisk zip from your device can bring your device back to the normal working condition and also get rid of the bootloop on your device.
-Besides, in this post, we will share with you two methods that will help you get rid of the various issues due to a specific Magisk module.
+Moreover, removing the specific Magisk module or the entire Magisk zip from your device can bring your device back to normal working conditions and eliminate the boot loop on your device.
+Besides, in this post, we will share two methods that will help you get rid of the various issues due to a specific Magisk module.
 So, without any further ado, let us get straight into the article itself;

 How to Uninstall a Magisk Module and Magisk zip from a Rooted Device